ExpressLRS/Docs/docs/quick-start/transmitters/betafpv900.md

             ![Lua Running]
             </figure>

-            - If the script is stuck on a "Loading..." screen, go back to the [Radio Preparation](../transmitters/tx-prep.md) Page and make sure you have configured your radio properly for ExpressLRS use.
+            - If the script is stuck on a "Loading..." screen, return to the [Radio Preparation](../transmitters/tx-prep.md) Page and make sure you have configured your radio properly for ExpressLRS use.
-        4. Scroll down and select `Wifi Connectivity` and press ++enter++.
+        4. Scroll down and select `WiFi Connectivity` and press ++enter++.
         5. Select `Enable WiFi` and press ++enter++.

             <figure markdown>